 Leaving Narbonne this morning you follow the bike path of the Canal de la Robine, heading northwards to a bridge crossing the Aude River in Cuxac.
 You are aiming back to your old friend the Canal du Midi, which you’ll re-join in the small port and winemaking village of Capestang.
 As you approach Beziers, sure to stop and admire the “Tunnel de Malpas" which allowed barges to continue their route passing along its 165 metres of tunneled underground vaulting.
 No one believed that the canal's engineer, Pierre-Paul Riquet, could complete this feat, and in fact the King even ordered that he stop this part of the project and deviate the canal's route.
 He feigned obedience, but completed the tunnel in secrecy, unveiling it only after his project was done.
 Enjoy two other feats of canal engineering as you are almost in Beziers: the Fonserannes locks, and the Orb Aqueduct (in effect a bridge, carrying the waters - and traffic - of the Canal du Midi over the Orb River).
-Near the end of the day, you pass by Beziers.
-Detour in to the town if you like for a visit – we provide a small walking tour, or return tomorrow if you prefer; your charming hotel is in Villeneuve-les-Beziers, just 5 km further along the Canal. (please note the CLASSIC+ itinerary stays in Beziers itself this evening).
+Time to explore the old town centre.

 You ride right to the end of the Canal de Midi today, saying good-bye to it, as it empties in to the sea at Agde, originally a Greek port town.
 Stop to admire the beautiful Renaissance buildings of this town, as wel as the Saint Stephen's cathedral.
 Along the way, cross over the ingenious Libron locks system over the canal, and ride through the town of Vias, with its market square and Saint John the Baptist church, made entirely from the regional stone.
 From there, enjoy the luxury of the beautiful new bike path that follows the sandy Mediterranean beach for 12 kilometres before arriving in the lively port town of Sete itself.
 Be sure to pack your bathing suit today as you will want to jump into the waves!
 Final night and dinner in Sete.